pagkly/Zed/Investopedia3/Functional Currency.md

 ## Understanding a Functional Currency

 As the financial statements of a business are reported in only one currency, the dealings or transactions that are done in another currency must be converted back to the principal currency used on the financial statements.
-The [International Accounting Standards](https://www.investopedia.com/terms/i/ias.asp) (IAS) and [generally accepted accounting principles](https://www.investopedia.com/terms/g/gaap.asp) (GAAP) offer guidance on the translation of foreign currency transactions.
+The [[International Accounting Standards]](https://www.investopedia.com/terms/i/ias.asp) (IAS) and [[generally accepted accounting principles]](https://www.investopedia.com/terms/g/gaap.asp) (GAAP) offer guidance on the translation of foreign currency transactions.

-The [Financial Accounting Standards Board](https://www.investopedia.com/terms/f/fasb.asp) (FASB) was the first regulatory body to present the idea of a functional currency under their [Statement of Financial Accounting Standards](https://www.investopedia.com/terms/s/sfas.asp) (SFAS) No. 52.1
+The [[Financial Accounting Standards Board]](https://www.investopedia.com/terms/f/fasb.asp) (FASB) was the first regulatory body to present the idea of a functional currency under their [[Statement of Financial Accounting Standards]](https://www.investopedia.com/terms/s/sfas.asp) (SFAS) No. 52.1

 ## Choosing a Functional Currency

-The world's economies have grown increasingly interdependent.
-[Multinational corporations](https://www.investopedia.com/terms/m/multinationalcorporation.asp) recognizing the integration of world markets, including the trade of commodities and services and the flow of international capital, are thinking global to remain competitive.
+The world's economies have grown increasingly interdependent. [[Multinational corporations]](https://www.investopedia.com/terms/m/multinationalcorporation.asp) recognizing the integration of world markets, including the trade of commodities and services and the flow of international capital, are thinking global to remain competitive.

-With international operations comes the tough choice of selecting a functional currency, which must address several financial reporting issues, including determining appropriate functional currencies, accounting for foreign currency transactions, and converting [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp) of foreign subsidiaries into a parent company’s currency for consolidation.
+With international operations comes the tough choice of selecting a functional currency, which must address several financial reporting issues, including determining appropriate functional currencies, accounting for foreign currency transactions, and converting [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp) of foreign subsidiaries into a parent company’s currency for consolidation.

 Factors may include finding the currency that most affects sales price.
-For retail and manufacturing entities, the currency in which [inventory](https://www.investopedia.com/terms/i/inventory.asp), labor, and expenses are incurred may be most relevant.
+For retail and manufacturing entities, the currency in which [[inventory]](https://www.investopedia.com/terms/i/inventory.asp), labor, and expenses are incurred may be most relevant.
 Ultimately, it’s often management's judgment between a local currency, that of a parent, or the currency of a primary operational hub.

 It can be difficult to ascertain overall business performance when a variety of currencies are involved.
 Therefore, both U.S. GAAP and IAS outline procedures for how entities can convert foreign currency transactions into the functional currency for reporting purposes.

 At times, a company’s functional currency may be the same currency as the country where it does most of its business.
 Other times, the functional currency may be a separate currency from the currency in which a firm is headquartered.

-When [converting](https://www.investopedia.com/terms/c/conversion-rate.asp) a currency, the exchange rates can positively or adversely impact a company's performance.
-Most often conversions are done at the [spot rate](https://www.investopedia.com/terms/s/spot_rate.asp) on the date that the transaction occurred.
+When [[converting]](https://www.investopedia.com/terms/c/conversion-rate.asp) a currency, the exchange rates can positively or adversely impact a company's performance.
+Most often conversions are done at the [[spot rate]](https://www.investopedia.com/terms/s/spot_rate.asp) on the date that the transaction occurred.
 There may be some instances in which a standard rate is used, such as a peak rate or average rate for a period.